Birmania/smtp-mailing-queue/readme.txt

 4. Supervisors

 == Changelog ==

+= 2.0.0 =
+* Bugfix : 'wp_mail' filters are now immediately executed on call instead of being delayed to real email sending
+* Bugfix : Removed an error that could occurs on 'localhost' development environent using custom value for From/Email in options
+* Bugfix : Fixed a deprecated on optional 'pluginFile' field in SMTPMailingQueue constructor
+* Bugfix : Strip Wordpress magic quotes on test email form
+* Bugfix : Better email headers formatting in supervisor tables

 = 1.4.7 =
 * Bugfix : In SMTP Settings, "From Email" and "From Name" are now used as soon as they are not empty, even if "Host value" is empty